sdss/jaeger/docs/sphinx/shatterdome.rst

     >>> bus
     <jaeger.can.JaegerCAN at 0x117594128>

-The ``default`` interface can be loaded by calling `~.JaegerCAN.from_profile` without arguments.
+The ``default`` profile can be loaded by calling `~.JaegerCAN.from_profile` without arguments.
+Note that in the case of ``cannet`` we define multiple interfaces as a list of ``channels`` instead of as a single ``channel``.
+We'll talk about multiple interfaces in :ref:`multibus`.

 .. _can-queue:

 The command queue
 ^^^^^^^^^^^^^^^^^

 Because we need to be able to associate replies from the bus with the command that triggered them, and given that commands and replies don't have unique identifiers beyond the command and positioner ids, we do not allow more than one instance the pair (`command_id <jaeger.commands.CommandID>`, positioner_id) to run at the same time.
-When a command is executed (ultimately by calling `.Command.send`), the command is put in a queue.
+When a command is executed (ultimately by calling `.FPS.send_command`), the command is put in a queue.
 When a new command is available in the queue, the code checks that no other command with the same ``command_id`` and ``positioner_id`` are `already running <.JaegerCAN.running_commands>`.
 If no identical command is running, all the messages from the command are sent to the bus and the command remains in `~.JaegerCAN.running_commands` until it has been completed (see the command-done_ section for more details).
 If a command is running, the new command is re-queued until the previous command has finished.

 Broadcast commands are a bit special: when a broadcast command (``positioner_id=0``) is running no other command with the same ``command_id`` will run until the broadcast has finished, regardless of ``positioner_id``.

+.. _multibus:

+Multibus interfaces
+^^^^^^^^^^^^^^^^^^^

+Some CAN devices provide multiple buses (for example, the `Ixxat CAN\@net device <.CANNetBus>`).
+In addition, the positioners in the FPS may not form a single CAN network since they can be connected to different buses in different devices. `.JaegerCAN` provides support for multichannel and multibus CAN networks.
+Because these terms can sometimes be confusing, we assume the following nomenclature:

+- A CAN device is called an *interface*, which may consist of one or multiple *buses*.
+- Each interface is defined by its *channel* or route to it.
+The channel can be a TCP address, a device path, etc. Some interfaces require more parameters to define the connection method (for example, a TCP port).
+Sometimes we use channel and interface as synonyms.
+- A *bus* is the minimal CAN network unit.
+All positioners connected to the same bus belong to the same CAN network.

+In jaeger, the `.JaegerCAN` instance represents the entirety of the CAN network, even when it's composed of multiple interfaces with several buses each.
+The attribute `~.JaegerCAN.interfaces` contains a list of all the loaded interfaces.
+At this point, jaeger does not support mixing interfaces of different types.

+Whether an interface is multibus or not is defined in `.INTERFACES`.
+The buses to be used can be defined to `.JaegerCAN` via the ``buses`` argument.
+An example of a multibus, python-can_ interface is `.CANNetBus`.

+The mapping between positioners and buses is done in the :ref:`FPS class <fps>`.
+When `.FPS` is instantiated using multibus interfaces (or multiple single bus interfaces), a `.GET_ID` command is broadcast to all the available interfaces and buses.
+The replies from the positioners are used to create a `.positioner_to_bus` mapping.
+Because we need to know from what interface and bus the messages originate from, it is assumed that a multibus interface appends ``interface`` and ``bus`` attributes to the returned messages.

+.. _fps:

 The `.FPS` class
 ----------------